matteoamorth/dynamic_drone_control/README.md

 $fhgg$

-1. stability of the system
+1. Controllability of the system
-2.
+2. Design of a full-state static feedback controller
+3. State space representation with perturbations